MisterProtocol/RAND-editor/README.md

 "2 5" would recover all but the last five keystrokes of the previous session.
 If those keystrokes were "<cmd>b q<ret>", this would prevent the editor from exiting at the end of the recovery.

+The `main` branch of the editor now has code which will allow the functionality of `showkeys` to be invoked from within the editor at the point where the users is choosing recovery options as described in the previous paragraph.
+The user may ask the editor (by picking option "2 ?") to show plausible points at which the recovery may be terminated early, to prevent whatever condition caused the editor to exit abnormally.

 ### Ancillary Files ###